 The Luther House has made some significant progress

-see we began major structural repairs last 18 months
+since we began major structural repairs two years

 A little background: We discovered, in the process